 This film is her story told by John Maloof .
 John is the buyer of a largest collection of her negatives sold due to her not keeping up payments on rented storage space.

-Most revealing are the interviews of families Vivian worked for in the 60's and 70's , all who seem to have been left with quite different impressions of her personality.
+Most revealing are the interviews of families Vivian worked for in the 60's and 70's , who seem to have been left with varying impressions of her personality.

 Looking for Light - Jane Brown